wiseshinobi/pinebear/finance/minimalist-mutual-fund-portfolio-apr-2018/index.md

 of the fund manager changing or the objective of the fund changing.
 This matters a lot now because of the 10% long term capital gains (LTCG) tax.
-Every time you switch funds, you have to pay 10% tax, which can dramatically reduce returns if you keep switching funds every other year (switching frequently is a terrible idea regardless of taxation, but ltcg tax makes it worse).
+Every time you switch funds, you have to pay 10% tax, which can dramatically reduce long term returns if you keep switching funds every other year (switching frequently is a terrible idea regardless of taxation, but LTCG tax makes it worse).
 Finally, and perhaps most importantly, choosing an index fund saves you time.
 All that time spent on researching different funds is time you could be spending on hobbies, family, or friends!